Boehringer Ingelheim's latest investigational treatment slowed lung function decline in people living with idiopathic pulmonary fibrosis

 About IPF

-Idiopathic pulmonary fibrosis (IPF) is one of the more common forms of progressive pulmonary fibrosis.2 Symptoms of IPF include breathlessness during activity, a dry and persistent cough, chest discomfort, fatigue and weakness.3 Although considered "rare," IPF affects approximately 3 million people worldwide.4,5 The disease primarily affects patients over the age of 50 and affects more men than women.2
+Idiopathic pulmonary fibrosis (IPF) is one of the more common forms of progressive fibrosing interstitial lung diseases.
+Symptoms of IPF include breathlessness during activity, a dry and persistent cough, chest discomfort, fatigue and weakness.
+Although considered "rare," IPF affects approximately 3 million people worldwide.
+The disease primarily affects patients over the age of 50 and affects more men than women.

-There are more than 200 lung disorders that can lead to pulmonary fibrosis6 – an irreversible scarring of lung tissue that negatively impacts lung function, quality of life and may become life-threatening.
+There are more than 200 lung disorders that can lead to pulmonary fibrosis – an irreversible scarring of lung tissue that negatively impacts lung function, quality of life and may become life-threatening.

-Boehringer Ingelheim is working on breakthrough therapies that transform lives, today and for generations to come.
+Boehringer Ingelheim is working on breakthrough therapies that improve the lives of humans and animals.
 As a leading research-driven biopharmaceutical company, the company creates value through innovation in areas of high unmet medical need.
 Founded in 1885 and family-owned ever since, Boehringer Ingelheim takes a long-term perspective.
-More than 52,000 employees serve over 130 markets in the three business areas, Human Pharma, Animal Health, and Biopharmaceutical Contract Manufacturing.
-The Canadian headquarters of Boehringer Ingelheim was established in 1972 in Montreal, Quebec and is now located in Burlington, Ontario.
-Boehringer Ingelheim employs approximately 500 people across Canada.
-Learn more at www.boehringer-ingelheim.ca.
+Around 52,000 employees serve more than 130 markets in the three business areas, Human Pharma, Animal Health, and Biopharmaceutical Contract Manufacturing.